clojupyter/lein-jupyter/README.md

 ## Features

 * Per project kernel!
 * Parinfer integration!
-Check out the new parinfer button in the menu bar.
+Check out the new parinfer button in the menu bar (jupyter notebook only).
 * Made with love